After two weeks of high-end warfighting, Exercise Talisman Sabre 2023 (TS23) has officially closed.

-- In an Australian-first our ADF were able to work with our US partners to employ the Army Tactical Missile System (ATACAMS), which successfully fired and struck a long range target.
+- In an Australian-first, the ADF were able to work with US partners to employ the Army Tactical Missile System (ATACAMS), which successfully fired and struck a long-range target.
 The ATACAMs system is highly mobile and has a range of 300km.
 This activity demonstrated complex logistical support and coordination between Australian and US forces to employ this system across vast distances as part of a multi-domain strike capability.

 - The Republic of Korea deployed its K-239 Multiple Launch Rocket Systems and K-9 ‘Thunder’ Self-Propelled artillery system to Australia for the first time.

-- The US Navy and Army established a temporary three-kilometre-long ship-to-shore petroleum line in North Queensland, showcasing how military forces can be sustained in a remote area.
+- The US Navy and Army established a temporary 3km-long ship-to-shore petroleum line in North Queensland, showcasing how military forces can be sustained in a remote area.

-- The US military and the Australian Defence Force built a 540 metre floating pier at Bowen, Queensland.
+- The US military and the ADF built a 540m floating pier at Bowen, Queensland.

-- Over 500 individual missions conducted across the North and North West of Australia from more than 50 deployed aircraft to support decisive airpower covering 7000 kilometres of Australian coastline.
+- More than 500 individual missions conducted across the North and North West of Australia from more than 50 deployed aircraft to support decisive airpower covering 7000km of Australian coastline.

 - For the first time, RAAF deployed their Deployable Defence Air Traffic Management and Control System comprising of a deployable radar sensor and control cabin to provide Joint Battlefield Airspace Control and air traffic management throughout the exercise.